sgraf812/pmcheck/artifact/Readme.md

     <elided>
     ```

-    GHC 8.6.5 and 8.8.3, on the other hand, implement GMTM, commit to the set
+    GHC 8.6.5 and 8.8.3, on the other hand, implement GMTM, and they commit to
-    `{True, False}` as soon as they match on `False`, which causes them to
+    the set `{True, False}` as soon as they match on `False`, which causes them
-    incorrectly report that the second equation (`f True' = 2`) is redundant:
+    to incorrectly report that the second equation (`f True' = 2`) is redundant:

     ```
     # /opt/ghc/8.8.3/bin/ghc Ex7_3.hs